uschpc/documentation-public/project_filesystem.md

 ```
 Allow `guest_user` read access to the shared directory:
 ```
-setfacl -Rdm user:guest_user:rx /scratch/user_name/shared  (this will allow new files to be shared) setfacl -Rm user:guest_user:rx /scratch/user_name/shared   (this will allow existing files to be shared)
+setfacl -Rdm user:guest_user:r-x /scratch/user_name/shared  (this will allow new files to be shared) setfacl -Rm user:guest_user:r-x /scratch/user_name/shared   (this will allow existing files to be shared)
 ```

 By adding the `-d` option, new files and directories will have the same ACLs as their parent directory applied at creation.
 The `-R` option will recursively set access.